Places Visited: Delhi, Agra, Jaipur, Khimsar, Jaisalmer, Dechu, Narlai, Udaipur

 Itinerary for Rajasthan, Land of Kings

-On arrival in Delhi, you’ll be met by your TransIndus team, and transferred to the Suryaa Hotel or similar, where you’ll be staying for two nights.
-Spend the remainder of the day recovering from your journey with a leisurely swim in the hotel pool, and perhaps a stroll around the local neighbourhood later.
-In the evening there will be a welcome dinner at a local restaurant.
+Greeted on arrival in Delhi and transferred to the Suryaa Hotel or similar for two nights.
+The remainder of the day is at leisure.
+There will be a welcome dinner at a local restaurant.

 Cycle-rickshaws are a relaxing, and eco-friendly, way to explore the lanes of Old Delhi.
 Different streets are to be given over to different trades in this atmospheric district, which formed the hub of the former Mughal city.
 Dominating its skyline is the massive white dome of the Jama Masjid mosque, the next stop on your tour.
 After admiring the extraordinary view from its minarets, enjoy lunch at one of the famous kebab restaurants below, before driving past the Raj-era capital to Humayun’s Tomb, one of the India’s greatest early Mughal buildings.
 Older still is the iconic Qutb Minar victory tower on Delhi’s southern outskirts, the day’s final stop.